Critical Curvature of Algebraic Surfaces in Three-Space: Curvature of Quadrics in Three-Space

 of which $2$ are real.
 These two lines may or may not intersect the quadric in real points, so there are $0,2$ or $4$ real umbilical points among the $12$ complex intersection points of these lines with the complex quadric surface.

 To determine when we have which number of real umbilical points, without loss of generality, we can assume that the coefficients are ordered as $a_1\leq a_2\leq a_3$.
-In this case, the coefficients of $x_1^2x_2^2$ and $x_2^2x_3^2$ are positive, while the coefficient of $x_1^2x_3^2$ is negative.
-We can therefore write \eqref{disc_umbilical} as a \emph{sum-of-squares}:
+We can also assume that $a_3>0$, since otherwise the real locus of the quadric is empty.
+We can write \eqref{disc_umbilical} as a \emph{sum-of-squares}:

 \begin{remark} The fact that \eqref{disc_umbilical2} is a sum-of-squares shows that real umbilical points correspond to singular solutions of $\mu_1(x)^2 - 4\mu_0(x)\mu_2(x)=0$. \end{remark}